 Pastor Rick Biedermann

 I met my wife, Nancy while working two summers at Okoboji Lutheran Bible Camp in Iowa.
 I was a counselor and she was one of the camp nurses.
-So I like to joke that I had to go see the nurse often for various “ailments.”
-We will have been married 34 years the end of May.
-Nancy has worked as a nurse but has worked mostly in the schools as a paraprofessional working with special needs kids.
-She is currently working at the local school with special needs kids.
+Nancy graduated from St. Olaf with a nursing degree.
+She worked a few years as a nurse but then became a paraprofessional in the school system working mostly with kids with special needs.

-We have two adult children and a grandchild.
-Our oldest, Steven is married to Lindsay and they have a 20-month-old girl, Alice Pearl.
-Steven is an ELCA pastor in Apple Valley, MN.
-Our daughter, Rachel, is a Youth and Family Director at Diamond Lake Lutheran in Minneapolis.
-She was recently married to Lucas Holsten who will graduate from Luther Seminary this year.
-We are looking forward to being closer to family.
+We have two adult children and a granddaughter.
+Our oldest, Steven is married to Lindsay and they have a daughter, Alice Pearl.
+Steven is an ELCA pastor in Cottage Grove, MN.
+Our daughter, Rachel has her Master of Arts degree in Youth and Family Ministry.
+He husband, Lucas Holsten will be serving his first call as an Associate Pastor of a Lutheran church in Jamestown, ND.

 My faith journey began when I was baptized Jan.
 18th, 1959.
-My faith was nurtured by parents, grandparents, Sunday and Confirmation teachers.
+My faith was nurtured by parents, grandparents, Sunday School and Confirmation teachers and Bible Camp both as a camper and counselor.
+I felt called to be a pastor while in college.
 My favorite verse is Ephesians 2:8 “For by grace you have been saved through faith, and this is not your own doing; it is the gift of God.”
-I have served as a pastor and youth and family pastor at churches in WI (near Viroqua and in Marshfield) and Iowa.
+I have served as a solo pastor, youth and family pastor and education pastor at churches in WI (near Viroqua and in Marshfield) and in Iowa (Cedar Falls, Ankeny and Burlington.)
+Hobbies include: riding bike, going on walks, reading (fiction and fantasy/science fiction), watching and cheering the Packers and watching movies.
+We enjoy spending time with our family.

 Noli Hadt began as our organist/accompanist November 2017.
 She has 15 years of recent experience from Zion Lutheran Church in Seymour.
 She is happy to be closer to home since she lives outside of Fall Creek.
 She took organ lessons as a teenager and was also the organist at Milltown Lutheran Church in Milltown, WI.
 She is looking forward to getting to know everyone here at St. James Trinity.